MechanicalRock/mechanicalrock.github.io/_posts/2018-06-27-inception-pipelines-pt4.markdown

 ### Managing Aspects

-Now we move into the interesting bits and answer the question "How do I structure my accounts\pipeline for my application?".
+Now we move into the interesting bits and answer the question "How do I structure my accounts/pipeline for my application?".

 #### All-In-One